-Volkswagen recalled more than 60,000 vehicles in its electric lineup due to the Neutral gear position not showing on the instrument panel.
+Volkswagen has recalled more than 60,000 vehicles in its electric lineup due to the Neutral gear position not showing on the instrument panel.

 The transmission gear level indicators failing to display in some VW ID.4 and Audi e-Tron vehicles makes them noncompliant with Federal Motor Vehicle Safety Standard number 102, “Transmission Shift Lever Sequence, Starter Interlock, and Transmission Braking Effect.”